3 Freedoms We Can Give Our Dogs

 It can be easy to forget that pet dogs are captives.
 Considering the many gifts they bring us, are there any freedoms we can offer dogs in return?
 Here are three to consider:

 Freedom to Grow Up

 Nature designed babies to be adorable so that they attract protection and care.
-Baby-face allure draws people to puppies and neotenic breeds that retain juvenile features-- short legs, big heads, snub noses, and big eyes--throughout their life.
+Baby-face allure draws people to puppies and neotenic breeds that retain juvenile features-- short legs, big heads, snub noses, and big eyes.